Optomechanical vector sensing of new forces at 6 micron separation: Analysis

 The dominant background currently originates from stray light from the trapping beam scattering off the scanning attractor and being imaged on the QPD.
 While great effort is taken to ensure good spatial quality of the trapping beam around the focus, ignoring the shield, it is estimated that $\mathcal{O}(100\,\mathrm{ppm})$ of light from the Gaussian ($\mathrm{TEM_{00}}$) trapping beam exists at the location of the attractor.
 In addition, it is plausible that a small fraction of light scatters off the AquaDAG-coated electrodes surrounding the trap volume and into the $x-y$ ($z$) QPD (photodiode) detection systems, modulated by the reciprocating attractor.
 Investigations of this background have qualitatively confirmed several expected properties: (i) it is present in some form when the attractor scans with its nominal cycle but without a MS in the trap, (ii) it decreases as the attractor is retracted away from the MS, (iii) it increases as the attractor moves vertically away from the focus, cutting into more of the beam, and (iv) it was drastically reduced by the combination of using an attractor coated by absorbent Platinum Black and adding a spatial filter ($50~\mu\mathrm{m}$ diameter Acktar~\cite{Acktar:2024} coated aperture) to the downstream optics to select the mode containing information about MS motion.
 The first point allows for some aspects of this background to be studied in the absence of a MS. However, the Mie-scattering distribution from the MS significantly alters the light scattering pattern, preventing this technique from being used for quantitative background modeling.
 In addition, the background varies in time, making its effective subtraction more challenging.
 The QPD used to sense forward-scattered light from the MS consists of 4 separate sectors arranged in a square, from which four linearly-independent combinations can be constructed.
 Three of these are constructed to report the $x$ and $y$ positions of the MS, and the sum of light incident on the QPD.
-The fourth remaining linear combination is interpreted as a ``null stream," which is sensitive to random spatially fluctuating light fields, but empirically verified to be insensitive to a true force transduced by the MS. As shown in the bottom panel of Fig.~\ref{fig:backgrounds}, the null stream shows substantial background reduction when a Platinum Black coated attractor is used in combination with the spatial filter, mitigating the effects of stray light.
+The fourth remaining linear combination is interpreted as a ``null stream," which is sensitive to random spatially fluctuating light fields, but empirically verified to be insensitive to a true force transduced by the MS. This construction of data streams from the QPD quadrants (described in detail in Sec 8.4.1 of \cite{hardy_search_2025}) was used only for estimating the contribution of stray light backgrounds.
+In the search for Yukawa interactions, the standard position data streams, given by Eq 8.1 of \cite{hardy_search_2025} were used.
+As shown in the bottom panel of Fig.~\ref{fig:backgrounds}, the null stream shows substantial background reduction when a Platinum Black coated attractor is used in combination with the spatial filter, mitigating the effects of stray light.

 As the measured forces are not consistent with the signature of a new Yukawa interaction, we report upper limits on the strength parameter $\alpha$ for a range of $\lambda$ values.
 A likelihood function is defined as